Geography and nature:

 Albania is the size of Belgium or the Danish peninsula Jutland and has its coastline on the Adriatic Sea and the Ionian sea.
 The country offers high mountains, rushing rivers, olive groves, fine beaches and good, inexpensive food and wine.
 Plus of course the local liquor made from grapes, the raki.

 Albania is a parliamentary democracy, a member of NATO and is targeted towards the EU.
 Recently Albania has obtained EU candidate status.

 The Prime Minister, who is also chairman of the moderate Socialist Party, is Edi Rama.
-Edi Rama, who is trained as artist/painter, was the former mayor of Albania's capital Tirana and has given this city a strong boost.
+Edi Rama, who is an artist/painter and a former member of the Albanian national basket ball team was the former mayor of Albania's capital Tirana and gave this city a strong boost.

 Albania came relatively unscathed through the financial crisis, despite its proximity to Greece.

 The country still to some extent has an economy that can be described as a "reconstruction economy" as the communist regime drove the country into the ground.
 The following should be noted though:

 - Investment in infrastructure is a priority.

 - The banking system and the mobile networks are functioning well.

 - The fight against corruption has been intensified.

 - The price level in Albania is relatively low.
 Compared to Denmark it is roughly 1-4.